DevMa7e1/OSoFaTraBImISoFaCROLVARP/README.md

 * Computer
 * Webcam (If you don't have one, you can connect your phone and use it as a camera using something like DroidCam)

 Make sure all files are in the same directory.
-If necessary, chmod the OSoFaTraBImISoFaCROLVARP binary.
+If necessary, chmod the OSoFaTraBImISoFaCROLVARP AppImage.

-Now, all you're going to need to do is run the binary and calibrate the software.
+Now, all you're going to need to do is execute the AppImage file and calibrate the software.
 Calibration usually takes less than a minute and only has to be done once.
 ### Windows
 Before you begin, you're going to need:
 #### Software